oracle/graal/tools/docs/Thermometer-Manual.md

 end
 ```

-Run with the `--thermometer` flag (we use
+Run with the `--thermometer` flag (we use `--jvm` for more extreme warmup and
-`--vm.Dgraal.TruffleCompilationExceptionsAreThrown=true` to stop the
+`--vm.Dgraal.TruffleCompilationExceptionsAreThrown=true` to allow the
-compilation failure being re-tried).
+compilation to be retried.

 ```
-% ruby --vm.Dgraal.TruffleCompilationExceptionsAreThrown=true --thermometer demo.rb
+% ruby --jvm --vm.Dgraal.TruffleCompilationExceptionsAreThrown=true --thermometer demo.rb
 ```

 You'll see log lines like this: